Pearse River

 The Pearse River is a river of the Tasman Region of New Zealand's South Island.
 It flows east from sources in the Wharepapa / Arthur Range, reaching the Motueka River 20 kilometres southwest of Motueka.

 The source is a resurgence near the Nettlebed Cave.
 The resurgence has been dived to a depth of 245 metres and a diver had died in one attempt.
 At least three undescribed species have been found by divers in the resurgence.
+The resurgence was the subject of the 2025 Jennifer Peedom documentary Deeper, which followed a team of divers led by Dr Richard Harris.